ladyluthien/odyssey-of-the-dragonlords-v2/content/Character Creation/Destinies/Artisan.md

 - It takes you half the amount of time and material cost to produce the work.
 - The piece always fetches more than the maximum selling price.

+***Variant Fulfillment Feature.*** If your craft does not produce physical items but rather intangible ones, such as performances, you instead can choose the following fulfillment feature:
+- You have advantage on Performance checks made to perform your work, and you earn double what you otherwise would in royalties.
+- Your Fame is (almost) untarnishable.
+When you would lose an amount of Fame, you instead lose half that amount (minimum 1).

 #### Motivation
 1 | Perfection: You wish to perfect your craft.